Symptoms of low levels of ferritin and iron in your body (iron deficiency anemia) include4:

 Your testing will be performed in a CLIA-certified clinical laboratory.
 Labcorp provides leading-edge medical laboratory tests and services through a national network of primary clinical laboratories and specialty testing laboratories.
 Our labs perform regular quality assurance testing to ensure our results are accurate.

 Your results will be provided to you through our secure online portal to view or print.
-Results are also provided to PWNHealth, which provides professional healthcare provider services for OnDemand tests.
-If you are accessing your results through your Labcorp Patient account, all users linked to the account will have access to all OnDemand test results.
-Results may also be provided to a local, state, or federal health authority, but only when legally required.
-For example, many states require the testing laboratory and healthcare provider to report test results for certain communicable diseases, such as sexually transmitted diseases or COVID-19, to local or state health departments.
+Results are also made available through a secure portal to the independent healthcare provider who placed your test order.
+If you are accessing your results through your Labcorp Patient™ account, all users linked to the account will have access to all OnDemand test results.
+Results may also be provided to a local, state, and/or federal health authority; for example, many states require the testing laboratory and physician to report test results for certain communicable diseases, such as COVID-19, to local or state health departments.

 If you have questions or comments regarding the Labcorp Notice of Privacy Practices, or have a complaint about our use or disclosure of your PHI or our privacy practices, please contact: privacyofficer@labcorp.com, call us at (877) 234-4722 (877-23-HIPAA) and ask for the Labcorp HIPAA Privacy Officer, or send a written request to: HIPAA Privacy Officer, Labcorp, 531 South Spring Street, Burlington, NC 27215.
 You also may file a complaint with the Secretary of the U.S. Department of Health and Human Services.

-Visit the Labcorp OnDemand website to browse and purchase laboratory tests and create your Labcorp OnDemand account.
-All Labcorp OnDemand testing requires a healthcare provider order; for your convenience, Labcorp OnDemand has contracted with PWNHealth LLC and its affiliated professional entities (collectively, PWNHealth) to provide healthcare provider services.
-Visit a Labcorp location for sample collection; or, if using an at-home kit, collect your sample yourself.
-We’ll let you know when your results are ready to be accessed through your Labcorp OnDemand account or through your Labcorp Patient account.
+Visit the Labcorp OnDemand® website to browse and purchase laboratory tests and create your Labcorp Patient™ account to view your results.
+All Labcorp OnDemand testing requires an order from an authorized healthcare professional.
+For your convenience, Labcorp OnDemand has contracted with independent professional entities (collectively, Providers) to deliver healthcare provider services.
+Visit a Labcorp location for sample collection; or, if using an at-home collection kit, collect your sample yourself.
+We’ll let you know when your results are ready and can be accessed through your Labcorp Patient™ account.